 - Acute schistosomisis can be hard to diagnose, and you may be referred to a local Infectious Diseases clinic for tests.

 - Schistosomiasis is diagnosed by a blood test taken no sooner than 8 weeks after exposure.
 If it is positive, you will be referred to an Infectious Diseases clinic for further tests and treatment.

-The infection is often missed because most infected people don’t have symptoms until damage occurs several years later.
+The infection is often missed because most infected people don’t have symptoms, but damage can occur years after infection.
 Because of the potential long term effects of the disease it is therefore recommended that travellers take precautions to prevent infection, rather than rely on treatment.

 - Check prior to travel if you are visiting countries where schistosomiasis occurs.

 - Swim only in chlorinated swimming pools or safe sea water in affected areas.